xfold/xfold/README.md

 ### Hola! 👋

-I am a passionate Data Scientist and a Visiting Research Associate living in London with expertise in AI, dedicated to applying ML to tackle real‑world challenges.
-My passion lies in developing machine learning systems and recommender systems that are both fair and safe, as I strive to address negative biases and discriminatory tendencies in large language models.
+I am an Applied AI scientist @ Thomson Reuters Labs and a Visiting Research Associate at Kings College London living with expertise in AI, dedicated to applying ML to tackle real‑world challenges.
+My passion lies in developing machine learning systems that are both fair and safe, as I strive to address negative biases and discriminatory tendencies in large language models.
 With over 9 years of experience in the field of Artificial Intelligence, NLP and Machine Learning, I possess a strong proficiency in Python.